DC Guard members test positive for COVID after protests

 WASHINGTON (AP) — Members of the D.C.
-National Guard have tested positive for COVID-19 in the wake of the massive protests across the nation’s capital last week, according to Lt.
+National Guard have tested positive for COVID-19 in the wake of the mass protests across the nation’s capital last week, according to Lt.
 Col. Brooke Davis, Guard spokeswoman.

 She said the Guard will not release the exact total, but U.S. officials said they believe it is not a large number, at least so far.